pavt/vulnerabilty-proneness/README.md

-# 🔍 Vulnerability Analysis in GitHub Actions
+# 🔍 Shadows on the Spotless Workflow: The Vulnerability Proneness of GitHub Actions

 This project performs a comprehensive vulnerability analysis in GitHub Actions, focusing on RQ1 and RQ2.
 It processes vulnerability data from predefined files and generates structured results for interpretation and visualization.